About the Author

 Years of Experience

 As with any specialty in the medical field, you will earn only a fraction of your final salary while in residency.
-Thereafter your pay increases in increments.
+Thereafter, your payment increases in increments as your education and knowledge increase.

 The opposite of this rule also occurs; pay starts to diminish slightly later in your career because with aging comes a decrease in energy used in the work field.